gbmhunter/blog/content/electronics/components/capacitors/_index.md

 We can improve on the above design by changing the resistor into a resistor divider.

-{{% figure src="_assets/capacitance-multiplier-resistor-divider.svg" width="500px" caption="An capacitance multiplier which has improved filtering performance compared to the [^img-capacitance-multiplier-single,single resistor version above]." %}}
+{{% figure ref="fig-capacitance-multiplier-resistor-divider" src="_assets/capacitance-multiplier-resistor-divider.svg" width="500px" caption="A capacitance multiplier which has improved filtering performance compared to the single resistor version." %}}

 Adding in `\(R2\)` lowers the base voltage applied to the transistor, which then lowers the output voltage.
 Because more voltage is now dropped across the transistor, the circuit is able to provide better filtering than before when the input voltage droops.